Getting Relief With the Right Pinched Nerve Treatment

 Your body rests better when you go to bed and wake up at around the same time each morning and night.
 Sleep in a comfortable position to avoid additional pain, like from a pinched sciatic nerve.

 Take some time to think about your bedroom.
-Is it quiet, cool and dark?
+Is it quiet, cool, and dark?
 This will help trigger your brain and body to sync with your circadian rhythms.
-If you’re finding it hard to get a full night’s sleep due to a pinched nerve in your hip for example, try taking power naps for some extra rest.
+If you’re finding it hard to get a full night’s sleep due to a pinched nerve in your hip, for example, try taking power naps for some extra rest throughout the week.

 2. Fix your workstation to address pain from a pinched nerve in your back